 Overall I would hope to establish, if not contribute, to a place that emanates qualities like simplicity, awareness and diversity.

-The design and the implementation will work with principles and design-methods of permaculture.
+The design and the implementation will work with principles and design-methods of regenerative and natural farming approaches.

 • The design of the site will support and safeguard the life-supporting capacity of the air, water, soil and ecosystems.